tbaranes/SumChallenge/README.md

 # SumChallenge

-SumChallenge was a small application I developed and released in 2014.
+SumChallenge is a small application I developed and released in 2014.

 ### What is it?